 Division 5 — Internal review of decisions as to access

-39. Right to review
+39. Review of decision under this Part, right to

 (1) A person who is aggrieved by a decision made by an agency under this Part in relation to an access application has a right to have the decision reviewed by the agency.